 So how do you stay warm when you’re stuck in the dead of winter without electricity?

-To stay warm without electricity, wear thick clothing layers, stay in confined spaces, block outside drafts, stay active, and heat your space safely (battery-operated heaters, fireplaces, candles).
-Avoid methods that create carbon monoxide and fire hazards (stoves, ovens, DIY heaters).
+Wear layers of clothing, stay in confined spaces, block outside drafts, stay active, and heat your space safely with a battery-operated heater, fireplace, or candle.
+Avoid methods that create carbon monoxide and fire hazards such as stoves, ovens, and DIY heaters.

 Consider the space you’re in and what’s available around you; some methods may work better for you than others.
 If you’re not yet trapped without electricity, there are ways you can prepare now for future power outages.